OpenZeppelin/nile/README.md

  * Running on http://localhost:5000/ (Press CTRL+C to quit)
 ```

+Use the optional `-p/--port` command line argument to specify a different port.

 ### `compile`

 Compile Cairo contracts.
 Compilation articacts are written into the `artifacts/` directory.